Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks

-given by the anchors.
-These additional decorations satisfy some relations that implement in the graph level the requirement that boundary markings have twist $r-2,$ together with properties of anchors and the constraints of \eqref{eq:open_rank1},~\eqref{eq:close_rank1},~\eqref{eq:twist_sum_at_nodes} and Proposition \ref{prop:compatibility_lifting_parity}.

-A {\it genus-zero graded $r$-spin dual graph} is a (possibly disconnected) graph, each of whose connected components is the dual graph of an element of some moduli space $\M_{0,k,l}^{1/r}$.
-In particular, given a connected such $\Gamma$, there is a closed suborbifold with corners $\M_{\Gamma}^{1/r} \subseteq \M_{0,B,I}^{1/r}$ whose general point is a graded $r$-spin disk with dual graph $\Gamma$.
+A {\it genus-zero graded $r$-spin dual graph} is a graph for which each connected component is the dual graph of an element of some moduli space $\M_{0,k,l}^{1/r}$.
+In particular, given a connected graph $\Gamma$ as above, there is a closed suborbifold with corners $\M_{\Gamma}^{1/r} \subseteq \M_{0,B,I}^{1/r}$ whose general point is a graded $r$-spin disk with dual graph $\Gamma$.
 We write $\CM_{\Gamma}^{1/r}$ for the open substack of $\M_{\Gamma}^{1/r}$ consisting of curves whose dual graph is exactly $\Gamma$.
 If $\Gamma$ is disconnected, we define $\M_{\Gamma}^{1/r}$ as the product of the moduli spaces associated to its connected components.

-There are various forgetful maps between these moduli spaces: we denote by
+There are various forgetful maps between these moduli spaces: we denote~by

 the map that forgets the spin structure, and for $B', I' \subseteq \mathbb{Z}$, we denote by

 the map that forgets all twist-zero internal marked points marked by $I'$ and all twist-zero illegal boundary marked points marked by $B'$.
 Note that the latter procedure may create unstable components, which must be contracted, so we denote by $\Gamma' = \text{for}_{B',I'}(\Gamma)$ the new graph that results.